kr45732/skyblock-plus-data/README.md

 # skyblock-plus-data

 ## glint_images
-Used to render the enchanted glint on items.
+Used for rendering the enchanted glint on items.

 ## BitPrices.json
 Prices for items that cost bits.